somtonweke1/networksystems/VALUE_PROPOSITION.md

 **For Clients**: "Transform your data into competitive advantage.
 Schedule a demo to see how NetworkOracle Pro can solve your specific network intelligence challenges."

-**For YC**: "Join us in democratizing graph analytics and building the infrastructure for the next generation of AI-powered businesses."
+**For Partners**: "Join us in democratizing graph analytics and building the infrastructure for the next generation of AI-powered businesses."

 ---